adlnet/xAPI-Spec/xAPI.md

 ##### Example
 The list of scopes determines the set of permissions that is being requested.
-For example,an instructor might grant "statements/read" to a reporting tool, but the LRS would stilllimit that tool to Statements that the instructor could read if querying the LRS with theircredentials directly (such as Statements relating to their students).
+For example,an instructor might grant "statements/read" to a reporting tool, but the LRS would still limit that tool to Statements that the instructor could read if querying the LRS with theircredentials directly (such as Statements relating to their students).